beepmo/SolLolmon/README.md

    2. create solution instances
 2. Allow user to edit fields in existing questions and solutions
 3. Allow user to search for question and solution classes by any field
-4. Store questions and solutions by Ritual, allowing multiple users in the same Ritual to access the Ritual.
+4. Store questions and solutions by ritual, allowing multiple users in the same ritual to access the ritual
+5. Create ritual with
+   1. users
+   2. questions and solutions imported by nutrition from other rituals
+6. Add user

-***Rituals should be exported such that other projects, such as discord bots, can build on Rituals initiated in SolLolmon.***
+***Rituals should be exported such that other projects, such as discord bots, can build on rituals initiated in SolLolmon.***

 <p align="right">
   <img src="https://i.pinimg.com/originals/05/5c/55/055c550ac2ddeabc7671489e05795114.jpg" alt="Solomon's seal." height="300"/>